header

 • Hot flushes/hot flashes - can be so slight that no one notices except you, or produce a deep blush.

 • Night sweats - you might be able to cool down by putting the bedclothes to one side for a few minutes.
-Some women sweat heavily, and need to change night clothes and bedding.
+Some women sweat heavily, and need to change night clothes and bedding, and this can contribute to menopausal insomnia.

-• Mood swings, depression and anxiety - it can be hard to determine whether these are merely menopause signs, or whether they also stem from stresses in your life.
+• Mood swings, menopause depression and menopausal anxiety - it can be hard to determine whether these are merely menopause signs, or whether they also stem from stresses in your life.
+Learn to recognise the warning signs of depression - if you have these signs and they last for more than a couple of weeks, you could be suffering from depression.

 • Loss of energy - can be made worse by poor sleep, which can also be triggered during the menopause.

-• Forgetfulness, confusion - again, the root cause might lie in a stressed, overly busy lifestyle.
+• Forgetfulness, confusion - again, the root cause might lie in a the combination of stress and menopause, plus an overly busy lifestyle.

 • Hair growth on face and body, thinning of hair on the head - yes, the midlife moustache makes its entry.
 Out with the tweezers!